youngs-astronomy-club-logo

 We anticipate 1-2 nights monthly, with clear skies, to announce a GO on our website.
 We will focus on monitoring for clear skies one week monthly.
 But the uncertainty of having a clear night sky during any scheduled week means we will be flexible.

-A GO on the website means the Star Party will be held that evening, 8-10 pm.
+A GO on the website means the Star Party will be held that evening at 9 pm.
 The astronomy clear sky forecasts are updated three times daily.
 After the 11 am posting, for any given day during that month's scheduled week, we will post on this website along with other social media, such as our Facebook page, a Go or No-Go for that's night Star Party.

 Please check Young's web page for daily updates.